Fear of Traveling alone: What’s It Like to Travel Solo?

 Breaking the ice is easier in offbeat places tool.
 If nothing else, you have one thing in common, you are both in the same obscure place, at the same time, and probably for the same reason.
 You’ll have plenty to talk about.

 There is no time to waste on a trip.
-It’s instant friendship or a waste of energy.
+It’s an instant friendship or a waste of energy.

 Where Do Lone Travelers Stay?